EpiMundi/delavenne-2025-polish-poultry-data-integration/README.md

-# README: Integrating Heterogeneous Data to Address Endemic Diseases in Broiler Production
+# Integrating Heterogeneous Data to Address Endemic Diseases in Broiler Production: insights from a Polish case study

 This repository contains the R code and analysis pipeline for the paper:"Integrating heterogeneous data to address endemic diseases in broiler production: insights from a Polish case study."

-Porject funded by the European Union’s Horizon 2020 research and innovation program under grant agreement No. 101000494 (DECIDE).
+Project funded by the European Union’s Horizon 2020 research and innovation program under grant agreement No. 101000494 (DECIDE).

 ## Study Abstract: